 See what I mean?)

-In the membership, I’ll be sharing how to come up with – and regularly review – your themes, as well as systems for really working them to grow your audience.
+In the membership, I share how to come up with – and regularly review – your themes, as well as systems for really working them to grow your audience.
 You’ll learn how to serve them with content they can’t get enough of and products/services they’re more than happy to pay for!

 You’ll receive templates, group coaching, feedback and accountability, to put these freeing, enjoyable and money-making systems in place!

-Free to Create enrollment is only open twice a year and it closes on Tuesday 30th June.
+Free to Create enrollment is only open twice a year.

 It’s time to take your creativity to the next level and grow a business you love.